 Various stakeholders participate in the LCAP process including parents and guardians, community members, students, local bargaining units, and educators.
-The stakeholder engagement process is highly focused on informing stakeholders about the LCAP, reporting district and site-level strategies for LCAP funds, and
+The stakeholder engagement process is highly focused on informing stakeholders about the LCAP, reporting district and site-level strategies for LCAP funds, and collecting input and feedback.
+Changes to the LCAP as a result of stakeholder feedback are outlined in the Stakeholder Engagement section of the LCAP.
+Development of the 2021-2024 LCAP involved 200+ meeting participants, 15+ meetings, hundreds of survey responses, and many suggestions.
+Each year, the LCAP stakeholder engagement process is repeated and even more input is gathered to guide the goals and action steps.

-Major Changes for 2022-23
+Major Changes for 2023-24

 Changes to the 2021-22 LCAP include adjustments to expenditures to more closely align with estimated actual costs of the 2021-22 school year.
-Additions to the plan this year include an Executive Director of Educational Services, a Social Worker, a Program Specialist, additional vice principal support, an emphasis on social emotional well-
+Additions to the plan this year include an Executive Director of Educational Services, a Social Worker, a Program Specialist, additional vice principal support, an emphasis on social emotional well-being, intervention support at the junior highs, and professional development in the area of Universal Design for Learning.